 Applying for a pre-approval results in one inquiry on your credit report.
 This is because only one lender pulls your credit, which causes significantly less damage to your credit score.

 Going to the dealership with your pre-approval in hand can save you time, money, stress, and minimize the number of inquiries placed on your credit.

-By stepping into the dealership prepared, you can be in and out with the car you want at the best price and interest rate in no time!
+By stepping into the dealership prepared and knowing car interest rates today, you can be in and out with the car you want at the best price and interest rate in no time!